AlmazErmilov/Narvik-Rent-A-Car/README.md

 **Next Steps:**

-1. **Data Collection:** Vitaliy will gather and compile all relevant data about his cars and rental processes.
+1. **Data Collection:** Vitalijus will gather and compile all relevant data about his cars and rental processes.
 This will include:
 * Vehicle details (make, model, year, mileage, price, images)
 * Existing booking requests and customer interactions
 * Maintenance records and repair history